DigitalGuards/myqrlwallet-app/README.md

 - User data is stored in secure AsyncStorage
 - Biometric authentication provides device-level security
 - All network requests are made through HTTPS
+- Content security policies are enforced in the WebView

 ## License